 A Significant Milestone

-A significant event in Barker’s history was the introduction of the co-educational collegiate Senior School in 1975 for students.
+A significant event in Barker’s history was the introduction of the coeducational collegiate Senior School in 1975 for students.
 Trevor McCaskill’s vision at that time was to establish a Senior School that prepared students for university and working life.
+In 2022, the School has completed that transition and is now fully coeducational from Pre-Kindergarten to Year 12.

-With a history spanning 130 years, Barker has many traditions which it continues to celebrate.
-Each of the Middle School’s Houses are named after the founding Chairmen of the Barker Council, early Barker students, and a former School Chaplain.
+With a history spanning more than 130 years, Barker has many traditions which it continues to celebrate.
+Each of the Secondary School Houses are named after significant men and women in Barker's history.
 Every Anzac Day a moving whole-School service is held to honour and remember the Barker Old Boys who lost their lives fighting for their country.

 As they have before, and as they will again, each Barker student makes their own individual contribution to the school, and leaves well-prepared to take their place in the world beyond the Mint Gates!